Osezno-byte/AI-Ready-Homelab/README.md

 ## Security Model Summary

-- 🔒 **Local-only execution** — all actions run on your LAN via MCP tools
+- Local-only execution — all actions run on your LAN via MCP tools
-- 🔍 **Sanitized cloud planning** — no raw logs or personal data ever leave the LAN
+- Sanitized cloud planning — no raw logs or personal data ever leave the LAN
-- ⛔ **Redlines enforce hard blocks** for WAN rules, volume deletion, credential changes, destructive ops
+- Redlines enforce hard blocks for WAN rules, volume deletion, credential changes, destructive ops
-- ✅ **Approvals with TTL** ensure risky operations require human confirmation
+- Approvals with TTL ensure risky operations require human confirmation
-- 🧹 **No raw persistence** — raw logs/configs never get stored inside workflows
+- No raw persistence — raw logs/configs never get stored inside workflows
-- 🛡️ **CSE acts as the safety officer** — all AI actions go through policy checks
+- CSE acts as the safety officer — all AI actions go through policy checks

 ---

-## ✅ Status
+## Status

 This framework is under active development.
 Feedback, issues, and contributions are welcome.

 ---

-## ✅ Contributing
+## Contributing

 This is an open framework under active development.